 Gold is truly unique in the sense that it’s prized not for its industrial uses (because other metals can be substituted) but for its beauty.
 And I will let the philosophers decide why that’s the case!
 The philosophers and the economists can come together to work out a platonic conclusion.
-Regardless, gold has been recognized as a currency for thousands of years and prized for its beauty.
+Regardless, gold has been recognized as a currency since the days of kings and queens.

 Silver, too, should be a massive participant because it’s going to be in scarce supply.
 The world is not going to have widespread solar technology without using silver.
 When you take into consideration the amount of solar photovoltaic required to transition the planet into a totally renewable, sustainable society… We’re going to have a devil of a time accomplishing that without silver.
 And if you believe the world will continue to grow sustainably at an exponential rate, silver could actually perform better than gold.

 Not to mention… The tech company Intel was founded in America by an American citizen.
 All computer technology from the 1980s to early 2000s centered around Intel.
 That’s why today, advanced micro devices (technologically speaking) are light years ahead of Intel.
 American technology has been usurped by companies like Taiwan Semiconductors… How in the world did we allow this kind of thing to happen?

-Ironically, the values that we share and want to protect (according to Biden in a recent speech) is freedom and virtue.
+Ironically, the values that we share and want to protect are freedom and virtue.
 These are exactly the values that we’re losing as a result of this overwhelming complacency that we have, at least in this country right now.
 We need to get our mojo back.
 Americans, if left to their own devices, are extraordinarily creative and innovative.